imbo/behat-api-extension/README.md

 Given I attach :path to the request as :partName
 Given I am authenticating as :username with password :password Given the :header request header is :value
+Given the following form parameters are set: <TableNode>

 When I request :path
 When I request :path using HTTP :method